By Amy Gorin

-Booze and drinks
+Booze and Drinks

 We have a pretty extensive wine collection, and we were lucky enough to receive six bottles of sparkling wine as an engagement present.
 So we served these bottles at our party, along with a couple of dozen bottles of beer and cider we had on hand from a previous party.

 I like to serve flavored water, so I picked up lemons and limes and filled a mason jar drink dispenser with citrus water.

-Of course, favors are optional.
-But they’re such a fun touch, make people feel loved, and can cost very little.
+Of course, when it comes to event planning and engagement party etiquette, favors are optional.
+But they’re such a fun touch for an engagement party, make engagement party guests feel loved, and can cost very little.

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!